T. J. Finley

-Tyler Jamal Finley (born March 25, 2002) is an American football quarterback for Georgia State.
-Finley has been a member of the football teams for LSU, Auburn, Texas State, and Western Kentucky.
+Tyler Jamal Finley (born March 25, 2002) is an American football quarterback, most recently for the Incarnate Word Cardinals.
+He previously played for LSU, Auburn, Texas State, Western Kentucky, and Georgia State.

-Early years
+Early life

 Finley grew up in Ponchatoula, Louisiana, and attended Ponchatoula High School.
 He passed for 2,736 yards with 23 touchdowns and five interceptions in his junior season.
 As a senior, Finley passed for 2,738 yards and 21 touchdowns and also scored eight rushing touchdowns.
 Finley was rated a three-star prospect and the best quarterback prospect in the state and committed to play college football at LSU as a sophomore in high school over offers from Oregon, Alabama, and Auburn.

 College career

 LSU

+Finley signed his National Letter of Intent with LSU on December 18, 2019, and enrolled at the university as an early enrollee on January 18, 2020.

-Finley enrolled at LSU a semester early in January 2020.
-He was named the Tigers' starting quarterback leading up to the team's October 24, 2020, game against South Carolina following an injury to starter Myles Brennan.
-In his first career start, Finley completed 17 of 21 pass attempts for 265 yards with two touchdowns and an interception and rushed for 24 yards and a touchdown.
-Finley started five games and finished the season with 80-of-140 passes for 941 yards with five touchdowns and five interceptions.
+Finley entered the 2020 season as the backup to starting quarterback Myles Brennan.
+Brennan suffered a season-ending abdominal injury in LSU’s third game of the season, and following the team’s bye week, Finley was named the starter by head coach Ed Orgeron for the Tigers’ October 24 game against South Carolina.
+In his first career start, which also marked his collegiate debut, Finley completed 17 of 21 pass attempts for 265 yards with two touchdowns and one interception and rushed for 24 yards and a touchdown, as LSU defeated South Carolina 52–24.

+Finley started five games during the season and compiled a 2–3 record as LSU’s starter.
+He was later benched in favor of true freshman Max Johnson for the Tigers’ final two games.
+Finley finished the season completing 80 of 140 passes for 941 yards, five touchdowns, and five interceptions.

-After competing with quarterbacks Myles Brennan and Max Johnson in spring practice, Finley announced he would be entering the transfer portal.
+In 2021, amid a three-way quarterback competition in spring practice with Brennan and Johnson, Finley announced he would be entering the transfer portal on May 6, 2021.